zenonet/SusLang/README.md

 A simple among-us-themed esolang written in C#.<br>
 You can find an online interpreter [here](http://api.zenonet.de/SusLang/0.4/).
 There is also an experimental online interpreter for the not yet released version 0.5 [here](http://api.zenonet.de/SusLang/0.5/).

+## The concept

+Every player color from Among Us is a one-byte variable.
+This byte stores how sus that person is.
+You can increase variables by saying people did suspicious things like venting or killing.

 ## The file format

 SusLang is an interpreted language which means that there are no compiled SusLang-files.